Ernesto-fernandez/interviewTestJS/master-automation-e2e_Template/README.md

 ### Your TEST
-Use the page object in your spec for all test related elements You will use the page object to document all Elements you will verify You will use the listed method in the page object to navigate to page
+Use the page object in your spec for all test related elements.
+You will use the page object to document all Elements you will verify.
+You will use the listed method in the page object to navigate to page.

 Test Steps:
 Navigate to page from page object